-Subject Name: Name assigned to the Litigation Hold and subject matter searching criteria that is defined by the Office of General Counsel (OGC), e.g., LH#01 – John Smith
+Subject Matter/Name: Name assigned to the Litigation Hold and subject matter searching criteria identified by the Office of General Counsel (OGC), e.g., LH#01 – John Smith

 Relevant Records: Relevant records may include all forms of electronic communications or documents (e.g., timecards, personnel files, voicemails, e-mails, word processing, spreadsheets, calendars, videos, or photographs and any other records generated, received, or reviewed in connection with the subject matter).

 OGC Attorney: The name of the attorney assigned to the Litigation Hold (LH).

 Users Data to Hold: List of employees (users) involved in the Litigation Hold who have been identified as possibly having relevant records.
 If you are aware of other employees with relevant information notify Deborah Harvey in the Office of General Counsel at email@example.com to add them to the litigation hold.

 a) Snapshot – preserve server records indicated in the relevant time period with a time stamp.
 The timestamp is the date the litigation hold was issued or received.

 b) Ongoing – preserve server records indicated in the relevant time period and future versions with timestamps.
 The ongoing capture can be done by IT personnel weekly, or monthly.